Butterfly Buffet: Identifying Your First Pollinators

 How to Run the Butterfly Buffet

-- Set a timer: 10 minutes is plenty for beginners.
+- Set a timer: 10 minutes is plenty for beginners, though older kids may enjoy 15–20 minutes.

-- Watch quietly: Ask kids to notice size, color, and movement.
+- Watch quietly: ask kids to notice size, color, movement, and which flowers each visitor prefers.

-- Compare: Return another day and see what changes.
+- Compare: return another day and see what changes based on weather, flower type, or time of day.

 Make It Deeper (Life Cycle Connection)